cstrnt/notion-api/README.md

 - [Chrome](https://developers.google.com/web/tools/chrome-devtools/manage-data/cookies)
 - [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)

-After you found the Notion.so cookie, look for `token_v2` and `userId`.
-Those are the necessary credentials for the `Notion` instance.
+After you found the Notion.so cookie, look for `token_v2`.
+It is the necessary credential for the `Notion` instance.
 Simply copy them when you create the instance

 # Instance Options